NQBH/NQBH.github.io/_pages/about.md

 ------
 **A brief self-description.** `some adjectives` highly introverted, highly sensitive, honest, minimalist but/thus (?) informative; `some noun phrases` dyslexia/reading disorder, a disagreeable giver (used to be an agreeable giver before having been psychologically manipulated), a broken eidetiker.

 My Vietnamese full name is **Nguyễn Quản Bá Hồng**.
 My publication name as a scientist/mathematician is **Nguyen Quan Ba Hong**, or **Hong Quan Ba Nguyen**.
-I do not & will not use **Hong Nguyen** since there are too many Vietnamese girls with that name &, as a human being, a PDE-researcher also, I prefer the uniqueness in literally anything which I am interested about.
+I do not & will not use **Hong Nguyen** since there are too many Vietnamese girls with that name &, as a human being, a PDE-researcher also, I prefer the uniqueness in literally anything in which I am interested.
 I also have another name called by my family: **Nguyễn Quản Trung Nhân**, i.e., *"người trung thực"*, nhưng cũng có thể chỉ là *"kẻ trung bình"*.

 I no longer believe in the adjective *"professional"*.
 Now whatever I work on is considered as a pure love & hobby.
 Doing some hobby in a professional way is much better than doing some professional job as a hobby.
 Nevertheless, if you can do your professional job as a hobby in a professional way, then you win -- a true winner.